Clothes and special equipment

 • Optional excursions.

-It is very difficult to give a guideline for essential expenses but a budget of around US$50 per day should cover the cost of good quality meals on those days in the holiday itinerary when not on the cruise, drinks and the odd souvenir.
-Eat at the very best restaurants and you will pay considerably more.
+It is very difficult to give a guideline for essential expenses but a budget of around US$40-50 per day should cover the cost of meals not included in the holiday itinerary, drinks and the odd souvenir.
+Eat at the best restaurants and you will pay considerably more.

 How to take it